Algovate/Quanta/docs/logging-guide.md

 ### Why don't commands hang anymore?

-Lite logger avoids background intervals and ensures file streams are closed on shutdown.
+The logger avoids background intervals and ensures file streams are closed on shutdown.
 Commands call `UnifiedLogger.getInstance().shutdown()` before exiting.

 ### Where are logs stored and how do I clean them?